 Hours of operation are 7.30am - 8.30am and from 3.00pm - 6.00pm.
-For information and bookings contact Friends' Early Learning on 6210 2276.
-Accounts are calculated on an hourly basis and issued fortnightly.
-Temporary bookings may be filled if numbers allow, by telephoning 6210 2276.
+For information contact Friends' Early Learning on 6210 2276.
+Temporary bookings may be filled if numbers allow, by calling 6210 2276.

 Medical Care

 The School uses Operoo to manage medical information and permission forms.
 Operoo is a parent-controlled electronic medical form for schools, clubs and groups with a duty of care.
 It provides parents with the opportunity to update medical information promptly and accurately while providing the School with instant access to the emergency information provided by you.